 Minimal scar breast reduction surgery

 The traditional breast reduction technique involves an “anchor” type scar pattern.
-There is a circular scar around the areolar (coloured area around the nipple), a vertical component and a long horizontal scar based in the fold beneath the breast.
+There is a circular scar around the areolar (coloured area around the nipple), a vertical component and a long horizontal scar based in the breast crease, beneath the breast itself.